-Also, this explains why an overheated CPU that is unable to cool down will suffer structural damage and eventually fail.
+Also, this explains why an overheated CPU that cannot cool down will suffer structural damage and eventually fail.

 Joule’s law states that resistance in a circuit will convert electricity to heat energy.

-A CPU does not have resistors or the kind of resistance we associate with wires and other objects.
+A CPU does not have resistors or the resistance we associate with wires and other objects.

-However, the integrated circuit (or chipset) of a CPU, comprising the semiconductors, transistors, and diodes, has some resistance that leads to electric energy loss and conversion.
+However, a CPU’s integrated circuit (or chipset), comprising the semiconductors, transistors, and diodes, has some resistance that leads to electric energy loss and conversion.

-The only scenario when electricity flows without any resistance is when using a superconductor.
+The only scenario when electricity flows without resistance is when using a superconductor.